man-group/adaero/README.md

 #### `adaero.logo_filename`
 If the file exists in the assets folder on the backend, serve this up to the frontend.

+#### `adaero.test_mode`
+Should only be used for running a subset of automated tests.
+Currently disables initial LDAP fetching for talent manager data.

 ## Design
 This section will explain how the application is designed in terms of strucutures and processes, and some reasons why it is done this way.